The best hotels in Chisinau

 Ciocana District is safe but inconvenient.
 You're 25-30 minutes from Stefan cel Mare Park and everything good in Centru.
 Riscani is borderline.
 Hotel Cosmos makes it work because the hotel itself is solid, but you wouldn't want to be stuck in Riscani in a lesser property.
 Centru, Botanica, and the City Park area are the only zones worth your time.

-Chisinau's best neighborhoods
+Chisinau's best hotel regions

 Centru is where you want to be first.
 It puts you on Stefan cel Mare Boulevard, close to the National Opera, the Arc de Triomphe, and the best restaurants on Puskin and Bulgara streets.
 If Centru prices stretch the budget, Botanica is a solid fallback with quieter streets and the same taxi ride into town for about $3-4.